dscripka/openWakeWord/README.md

 openWakeWord is an open-source wakeword library that can be used to create voice-enabled applications and interfaces.
 It includes pre-trained models for common words & phrases that work well in real-world environments.

+# Demo

+You can try an online demo of the included pre-trained models via HuggingFace Spaces [right here!](https://huggingface.co/spaces/davidscripka/openWakeWord).

+Note that real-time detection of a microphone stream can occassionally behave strangely in Spaces.
+For the most reliable testing, perform a local installation as described below.

 # Installation & Usage

 Installing openWakeWord is simple and has minimal dependencies: